MarioNagi/Fabric-Migration-Flights-/README.md

 # Flight Data — On-Prem SQL Server → Microsoft Fabric Migration

 > **Reference implementation, public data.** This repository is the publishable
-> companion to the production Fabric migration I led at Koinonia Enterprises.
+> companion to the production Fabric migration I led.
 > The techniques (CDC, hash surrogate keys, medallion lakehouse, SSAS/Fabric
 > parallel) are the ones used in production; the data here is the **public BTS
 > on-time flight dataset** so the patterns can be shared without exposing